 He was a unique person, but aren’t we all.
 He added much flavor to a gathering of friends.
 His life stories were fascinating.

 He spoke softly.
 A great quality.
-I have noticed when speaking, others tend to lean in, not missing a word.
+I noticed when speaking, others leaned in, not missing a word.

 He lived life as he chose, seeking no one’s approval.
 He was true to his art.